regulad/SupIR/README.md

 SupIR requires an Android phone with an IR blaster.
 If your phone does not have an IR blaster, unfortunately, you are out of luck.
 Consider finding a device like a Samsung Galaxy S4/S5 and bringing it up to date with LineageOS.

+## Downloading

+Releases are available from GitHub Releases.

 ## 2024-2025 Weekend Project #1

 Hi, I'm Parker, and I'm a senior in High School.
 This year, I'm going to be making a project once every couple of weekends to keep my skills sharp and to learn new things.
 I'm going to be documenting my progress on this GitHub page, so I hope you stick around to see what I make!